Fluctuations of Subgraph Counts in Graphon Based Random Graphs: Asymptotic Distribution of Subgraph Counts in -Random Graphs

 \section{Asymptotic Distribution of Subgraph Counts in $W$-Random Graphs}

 In this section we will state our main result on the asymptotic distribution $X_n(H, W)$.
 The section is organized as follows: In Section \ref{sec:preliminaries} we recall some basic definitions about graphons.
-The notion of conditional homomorphism density and $H$-regularity are introduced in Section \ref{sec:conditional_densities}.
-The spectral properties of graphons and the operator which arise in the limiting distribution of $X_n(H, W)$ are described in Section \ref{sec:aux}.
+The notions of conditional homomorphism density and $H$-regularity are introduced in Section \ref{sec:conditional_densities}.
+Some spectral properties of the integral operator corresponding to a graphon are described in Section \ref{sec:aux}.
 The result is formally stated in Section \ref{sec:XHW}.